AkstonCap/q-wallet/DAPP-INTEGRATION.md

 # dApp Integration Guide

-## Connecting to Distordia Q-wallet
+## Connecting Your Website to Q-Wallet

-The Distordia Q-wallet provides a secure way for websites to interact with the Nexus blockchain through the browser extension.
+The Q-Wallet browser extension provides a secure way for websites to interact with the Nexus blockchain, similar to how MetaMask works for Ethereum.

-## Security Model
+## How It Works

-### User Approval Required
+### Connection Approval
-When a website attempts to connect to your wallet for the first time, you'll receive a **notification** asking for approval:
+When your website attempts to connect to the wallet for the first time, the user receives a **popup notification** asking for approval:

-- **Approve**: The site will be added to your approved list and can access wallet functions
+- **Approve**: Your site is added to the approved list and can access wallet functions
-- **Deny**: The connection request is rejected and the site cannot access your wallet
+- **Deny**: The connection is rejected and your site cannot access the wallet

-### Permission Management
+### User Security
 - Only **approved sites** can call wallet functions
-- **Blocked sites** are permanently denied access
+- **All transactions** require the user to re-enter their PIN for confirmation
-- You can **revoke access** anytime from Settings → Connected Sites
+- Users can **revoke access** anytime from wallet Settings
 - Each site connection is tracked by domain (e.g., `https://example.com`)

-### What Sites Can Access
+### What Your Site Can Do
-Approved sites can:
+After approval, your site can:
-- Request your wallet address
+- Request the user's wallet address
-- Request your account balance
+- Request account balance
 - Request transaction history
-- **Request to send transactions** (requires additional confirmation)
+- **Request to send transactions** (user must approve each transaction with their PIN)

-Approved sites **cannot**:
+Your site **cannot**:
-- Access your password or PIN
+- Access the user's password or PIN
-- Send transactions without your explicit approval
+- Send transactions without user approval
-- Access your private keys
+- Access private keys

-## For Website Developers
+- Make transactions without the user confirming

+## Getting Started

 ### Basic Connection